-Smoothies are a great breakfast when you are on-the-go, however, if you are not using the right balance of ingredients you can end up creating a big sugar bomb, making them a less than ideal choice.
+Smoothies are a great breakfast when you are on the go, however, if you are not using the right balance of ingredients you can end up creating a big sugar bomb, making them a less-than-ideal choice.
 Of course, adding fruit and veggies to a smoothie is great, but adding protein to a smoothie is vital as it helps to balance your blood sugar, minimize your cravings and keep you fueled and full for hours to come.
-Although protein powder is a simple way to add protein to a smoothie, it’s not everyone’s favourite and it is essentially a form of processed food, therefore opting for whole foods is always the best choice.
+Although protein powder is a simple way to add protein to a smoothie, it’s not everyone’s favorite and it is essentially a form of processed food, therefore opting for whole foods is always the best choice.
 So, in order to help you create a well-balanced smoothie packed with protein, here are 11 ways that you can add protein to a smoothie that don’t involve protein powder at all!

 1. Plain Yogurt

 Yogurt, specifically plain yogurt, is a great way to add protein to a smoothie while giving it a rich and creamy texture at the same time.
 Whether it’s original, Greek, Balkan, or Icelandic, yogurt contains up to 10-15 grams of protein per cup which can help to increase the protein content of any shake.
 Regardless of what variety you chose, ensure that you are using real yogurt, made with whole milk and bacterial cultures, and be sure to opt for the plain and full-fat variety to help keep the overall sugar content down.